timescale/docs/self-hosted/install/installation-docker.md

 ---
-title: Install TimescaleDB from Docker container
+title: Install Timescale from Docker container
-excerpt: Install self-hosted TimescaleDB from a pre-built Docker container
+excerpt: Install self-hosted Timescale from a pre-built Docker container
 products: [self_hosted]
 keywords: [installation, self-hosted, Docker]
 ---

+import WhereTo from "versionContent/_partials/_where-to-next.mdx";

-# Install self-hosted TimescaleDB from a pre-built container
+# Install Timescale from a pre-built container

-You can install a self-hosted TimescaleDB instance on any local system, from a pre-built container.
-This is the simplest method to install a self-hosted TimescaleDB instance, and it means you always have access to the latest version without worrying about local dependencies.
+You can install a Timescale instance on any local system, from a pre-built container.
+This is the simplest method to install Timescale, and it means you always have access to the latest version without worrying about local dependencies.
 You can access the Docker image directly from locally installed PostgreSQL client tools such as `psql`.

 <Highlight type="warning">
 If you have already installed PostgreSQL using a method other than the pre-built container provided here, you could encounter errors following these instructions.
 It is safest to remove any existing PostgreSQL installations before you begin.
-If you want to keep your current PostgreSQL installation, do not install TimescaleDB using this method.
+If you want to keep your current PostgreSQL installation, do not install Timescale using this method.
 [Install from source](/install/latest/self-hosted/installation-source/)
 instead.
 </Highlight>

 <Procedure>

-### Installing self-hosted TimescaleDB from a Docker container
+## Installing Timescale from a Docker container

 1. Install Docker, if you don't already have it.
 For packages and instructions, see the [Docker installation documentation][docker-install].
-1. At the command prompt, run the TimescaleDB Docker image:
+1. At the command prompt, run the Timescale Docker image:

     ```bash
     docker pull timescale/timescaledb-ha:pg14-latest